-Below is a listing of programs for high school students and parents.
-Programs are conducted by a variety of Carnegie Mellon Faculty and Staff.
+Below is a listing of programs for high school students conducted by a variety of Carnegie Mellon Faculty, Students and Staff.
 Click on each program link for contact and general information.

 Programs are conducted annually by faculty and students in the Biology Department.
 Visit our site for descriptions of recent programs.